Taxel/PlexTraktSync/README.md

         trakt_to_plex:
           liked_lists: false
 ```
-Both `watch` and `sync` can be used inside of the config key-value.
+Only `sync` can be used inside of the config key-value.
+Keep in mind that the sync-config set in `servers.yml` overrides the global sync-config in `config.yml`.

 This can also be used to have different configs between different libraries.
 To be able to do this you specifiy the number of servers you need (most likely equal to the number of different config setups you need).
 For example: